LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-15-InstallJekyllOnWSL.md

 Jekyll was the first static site generator I ever used as Github uses it for their site.
 After writing several blogs I can see why they use it.
 10 times better than manually creating every single HTML paragraph tag which was what I used to do.

-**Distro used:** I used Ubuntu 20.04 (Focal) as Ubuntu 22.04 (Jammy) isn't compatible with the Brightbox Personal Package Archive or ppa:brightbox/ruby-ng
+**Distro used:** I used Ubuntu 20.04 (Focal) as Ubuntu 22.04 (Jammy) isn't compatible with the Brightbox Personal Package Archive or ppa:brightbox/ruby-ng which will need to insttall the Ruby language which Jekyll runs on.

 **Used the following libaries, please do NOT install just yet:**